soniossos/bios259-a24/README.md

 **Containerization with Docker and Singularity:**
 Understand how to encapsulate your computational environment, ensuring consistent and reproducible execution across different systems.

-**Workflow management using Snakemake/nf-core:**
-Dive into Snakemake, a powerful workflow management system, and gain hands-on experience creating, executing, and managing complex computational workflows.
-We will also explore the basics of Nextflow and get hands-on experience with nf-core pipelines.

 **Documentation and code and data sharing:**
 Learn best practices for organizing, sharing, and documenting code and data to facilitate reproducibility and enable others to build upon your work.